Pete Henry: Early life

-College
+College career

 In 1915, Henry enrolled at Washington & Jefferson College located approximately 30 miles southwest of Pittsburgh.
 He played football for the Washington & Jefferson Presidents football team for five years from 1915 to 1919 (the 1918 season was not counted against Henry's four years of eligibility due to his military service).
 During Henry's time with Washington & Jefferson, the football team compiled a 31–10–1 record.

 Washington & Jefferson head coach Bob Folwell switched Henry in 1915 from a fullback to a tackle, the position he played for his entire college and professional career.
 The 1915 Washington & Jefferson football team compiled an 8–1–1 record, defeated Yale (which had won the national championship as recently as 1909) by a 17–0 score, and outscored all opponents, 219–45.

 Henry became known as one of the best punt blockers in the game while playing for Washington & Jefferson.
 Years later, he cited a blocked punt in 1916 as his greatest thrill as a player.
 Taking the ball off the punter's toe and running it back 40 yards for a touchdown, Henry recalled: "The ball plopped right against my stomach and never bounced as I threw my arms around it."

 Henry was recognized by the Frank Menke Syndicate as a first-term All-American at tackle in 1917.
 In both 1918 and 1919, he was recognized as a consensus first-team All-American.

 In 1919, Pitt argued that Henry was ineligible to play a fifth year.
 A gentleman's agreement among all college teams generally allowed players whose 1918 seasons were cut short to play.
 In fact, Pitt played several other teams with similarly situated players without complaint.
 Henry agreed to sit out the game, and Pitt won, 7–6.
 Washington & Jefferson fans circulated flyers at the game that said, "Who Scared Pitt?" on the front with a mug shot and one word, "Henry", on the back.
 In his later years, Henry was not one to keep souvenirs, but he did keep the program from that game.

 In 1920, Pop Warner, who had coached against Henry at Pitt, selected Henry as one of the two tackles on his greatest collegiate eleven of all time and said: "Henry was the fastest and most aggressive big man I ever saw."

 Henry also played basketball for W&J and competed in weights events for the Washington & Jefferson track team.
 He also later played professional basketball for the Warren Trumbull Steels, Canton Sinclair Oils, and Dover All-Stars.